kitttn/temptest/Quick-Start-Guide.md

 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 70: -- -- -- -- -- -- -- --
 ````
 Use i2cget to read a value from a specific device.
-Arguments: -y suppresses prompting, 6 is the busnumber, 0x29 is the i2c device address, 3 is the byte address, and 'c' indicates 8 bit read width.
+Arguments: -y suppresses prompting, 6 is the bus number, 0x29 is the i2c device address, 3 is the byte address, and 'c' indicates 8 bit read.
 ````
 i2cget -y 6 0x29 3 c
 0x14